-Despite Uncertainty with COVID-19, Many Supply Chains Are Dealing with High Demand
+Why Supply Chains Dealing with High Demand Are Turning to Voice

-Restrictions and limitations caused by the coronavirus pandemic have undoubtedly placed a strain on many businesses.
+Restrictions and limitations caused by the COVID-19 pandemic have undoubtedly placed a strain on many businesses.
 While some are struggling, there are also many supply chains dealing with high demand.
 Industries like food and beverage, e-tailers, pharmaceuticals, logistics, grocery, and the cold chain are all working around the clock to meet the needs of customers at home.
 In addition to meeting the surge in demand, many businesses have been tasked with redirecting their flow of goods and materials while making new accommodations to keep their employees safe and healthy.

 For example, businesses in the food and beverage cold chain have made changes to meet the rising demand for retail-oriented products (groceries) instead of food services (restaurants).
 As a result, facilities have altered both production and distribution operations in response to the shift in demand.
 Similarly, many other organizations have had to manage changes or disruptions to their supply chain.
 In many cases, companies in these industries have brought on additional labor and increased production.

 Agile Technology, Including Voice Automation, Can Help Supply Chains Facing New Demands

 Manufacturers and supply chains need technology solutions to automate processes while also allowing workers to be more productive and efficient.
 At the same time, their technology systems need to be flexible to adjust quickly to volatile demand changes.
 Voice automation offers a solution that does precisely that.
 Voice-enabling workflows can increase productivity by 10-50% for each worker.
 In addition, voice-enabled workflows dramatically reduce errors, boosting fulfillment accuracy to 99.99%.
 And, for supply chains looking to add labor, voice automation eliminates training time by 50%.